Malcolm Byrne

-Malcolm Byrne (born 25 April 1974) is an Irish Fianna Fáil politician who has served as a Senator for the Cultural and Educational Panel since April 2020.
-He previously served as a Teachta Dála (TD) for the Wexford constituency from 2019 to 2020.
+Malcolm Byrne (born 25 April 1974) is an Irish Fianna Fáil politician who has served as a Teachta Dála (TD) for the Wicklow–Wexford constituency since the 2024 general election.
+He previously served as a Senator for the Cultural and Educational Panel from 2020 to 2024.
+He represented the Wexford constituency from 2019 to 2020.

-He was elected to the Dáil in a by-election in November 2019, but lost his seat in the subsequent general election in February 2020.
+He was elected to the Dáil in a by-election in November 2019, but lost his seat in the subsequent general election in February 2020, before regaining it in 2024.
 He was a member of Wexford County Council from 2009 to 2019.

 Early life

 Born in Gorey, County Wexford, in 1974.
 Byrne is the eldest child from a family of five.
 He attended CBS Secondary and Loreto and CBS Primary Schools in Gorey, later studying law at University College Dublin.
 He was secretary of the Kevin Barry Cumann while at UCD.
+Byrne was involved in student politics; he was education officer for both UCD Students' Union and the Union of Students in Ireland, and served as an executive member of the European Students' Union.

 Byrne has described the 1989 Tiananmen Square protests and massacre and the fall of the Berlin Wall as influencing his decision to enter politics.

-He was Head of Communications with the Higher Education Authority until 2019, and has been Vice-President of the National Youth Council of Ireland, Education Officer of the Union of Students in Ireland and a former executive member of the European Students' Union.
+He was Head of Communications with the Higher Education Authority until 2019, and has been Vice-President of the National Youth Council of Ireland.
 In 2014, he was named as one of the European 40 Under 40, in the European Young Leaders Programme.